 - Opportunities to improve productivity to free up resources for future innovation

-Once you’ve identified your opportunities, it’s time to create a plan of action.
+Once you’ve identified your prospects, it’s time to create a plan of action.
 With some preparation and discipline, your catalyst can drive a level of change that is welcomed and can be measured to ensure progress.
 You can read more about Making Change Happen and Making it Stick here.

 Benchmarking is a great way to inspire and create a sense of urgency.
 Regardless of the motivation, generating an external view of your company, industry, and competitors is a valuable part of managing in this world of constant change.
 If this is uncharted territory for you and your organization, consider bringing in some outside perspective to assist with the activity and lend an independent point of view.